 The expected German offensive started on 21 March 1918 with a massive artillery bombardment.
 In just five hours they fired a million shells at a section of the front.
 Elite storm troopers broke through and by the end of the day 21,000 British soldiers had been taken prisoner.

 Led by Lieutenant Colonel Charles Bertram Charlesworth the 12th Battalion were transported from their camp by bus and on 23 March went into action supporting other units by digging trenches under heavy fire.
-That continued for five days until they were detailed as a counter-attack battalion but luckily the Germans didn’t break through in their sector.
+That continued for five days until they were detailed as a counter-attack battalion.
+Luckily the Germans didn’t break through in their sector.
 Relief came on 31 March when they were replaced and able to withdraw.

 The miners had a brief break away from the front for the first ten days of April 1918 when they refreshed their infantry and musketry skills because it was expected that they would soon have to abandon their their picks and shovels and act as a defensive force.
 Then on 10 April they were ordered into the front line near the village of La Couronne and it was in the fierce fighting of the next three days that Robert Metcalf probably received the wounds that were to lead to his death.